ashishbajaj99/mic/README.md

     * `rate`: `8000` OR `16000` OR `44100` OR anything valid supported by arecord OR sox, default: `16000`
     * `channels`: `1` OR `2` OR anything valid supported by arecord OR sox, default: `1` (mono)
     * `device`: `hw:0,0` OR `plughw:1, 0` OR anything valid supported by arecord.
 Ignored for sox on macOS.
+    * `exitOnSilence`: The `'silence'` signal is raised after reaching these many consecutive frames, default: '0'
+    * `debug`: true OR false - can be used to aide in debugging

+### mic.start()
+This instantiates the process `arecord` OR `sox` using the options specified

-### mic.stopCapture()
+### mic.stop()
-This kills the arecord OR sox process that was started in the startCapture routine.
+This kills the arecord OR sox process that was started in the start() routine.
+It uses the `SIGTERM` signal.

+### mic.pause()
+This pauses the arecord OR sox process using the `SIGSTOP` signal.

+### mic.resume()
+This resumes the arecord OR sox process using the `SIGCONT` signal.

-### mic.audioStream
+### mic.getAudioStream()
-This is a simple PassThrough stream that is output from arecord OR sox.
-This can be directly piped to a speaker stream OR a file stream.
+This returns a simple Transform stream that contains the data from the arecord OR sox process.
+This sream can be directly piped to a speaker sream OR a file stream.
+Further this provides a number of events triggered by the state of the stream:

-### mic.infoStream
-This contains all the log messages on stderr as emitted by arecord OR sox.
-These are not necessarily errors and could be just informational messages.
-See example above on usage.
+     * `'silence'`: This is emitted once when `exitOnSilence` number of consecutive frames of silence are found
+     * `'processExitComplete'`: This is emitted once the arecord OR sox process exits
+     * `'startComplete'`: This is emitted once the start() function is successfully executed
+     * `'stopComplete'`: This is emitted once the stop() function is successfully executed
+     * `'pauseComplete'`: This is emitted once the pause() function is successfully executed
+     * `'resumeComplete'`: This is emitted once the resume() function is successfully executed
+     * It further inherits all the Events from [stream.Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform)

 License